-Second, for returning IF of genomic research, the next-generation sequencing technique massively parallel or deep sequencing as it first reads the short reads and then uses information technology to assist in the short-segment fragmentation and recombination to obtain the entire genome sequence.
-Thus, in addition to the relative increase in sequencing speed, the sequencing cost is greatly reduced.
+Second, for the returning of IF related to genomic research, the next-generation sequencing technique massively parallel or deep sequencing as it first reads the short reads and then uses information technology to assist in the short-segment fragmentation and recombination to obtain the entire genome sequence.
+Thus, in addition to the relative increase in sequencing speed, the sequencing costs are greatly reduced.
 The probability of IF for a genetic disease will also increase dramatically.
-On March 22, 2013, American College of Medical Genetics and Genomics (ACMG) published a proposal entitled “ACMG for Accidental Discovery in Clinical Exons and Gene Sequencing”, which suggested that genetic professionals had extensive opinions on accidental findings.* On one hand, the genetic libertarians believe that participants have the right to obtain sufficient and complete genetic information and the risk of disease that may occur, and even the significance of new and unknown genetic diseases.
+On March 22, 2013, American College of Medical Genetics and Genomics (ACMG) published a proposal entitled “ACMG for Accidental Discovery in Clinical Exons and Gene Sequencing”, which suggested that genetic professionals had extensive opinions on accidental findings.* On one hand, the genetic libertarians believe that participants have the right to obtain sufficient and complete genetic information and their risk of diseases that may occur, and even the significance of new and unknown genetic diseases.
 On the other hand, genetic empiricists have expressed different opinions that the penetrance of most mutant genes is still insufficient for the pathogenic evidence.
 For example, a person with a disease-causing gene mutation may not always develop the disease, which often occurs in familial cancer.
 In addition, reduced penetrance may be related to many factors such as genes, environment and lifestyle, and there are still many factors that are still uncertain.
-Therefore, they believe returning IF to participants that might cause their psychological burden, making the participant as "a patient in waiting".
+Therefore, they believe that returning IF to participants might cause a psychological burden, making the participant feel as though they are "a patient in waiting".
 ACMG recommends a balance point between these two opinions to allow participants to obtain health benefits from the notification of mutated genes.

 More recently, National Health Research Institute (NIH) launched the All of Us Research Program. on May 6, 2018.
-Participants are made available through participants' portals or paper-based method.
-Educational information will also be provided.
-Information on medical action obtained from physical examination, including blood pressure and heartbeat, as emergency or urgency, the staff will immediately advice participants or referral of biological sample analysis to a doctor.
+Participants are made available through participants' portals or a paper-based method.
+Educational information is also provided.
+Information on medical action obtained from physical examinations, including blood pressure and heartbeat, is sometimes flagged as emergency or urgency, and the staff will immediately advice participants or refer their biological sample analysis to a doctor.
 The results of the genome can be accessed by the participants and reviewed by Institutional Review Board (IRB).
 On the whole, the provision of access for results is still not yet clear, but it is in the direction of positive planning

-Participants have the right to choose to know the biological data and use it to improve their health.
-However, participants do not have enough knowledge to judge the hereditary diseases caused by the genes.
-Although some studies have found that most people are willing to know relevant health information, some people think negative information may cause psychological harm or social risks for the participants.
-For example, only 15% of participants want to know if they have a gene disorder for Huntington disease.* In practical, biobank research systems always include IRB to examine theses conditions.
-However, we agree that IRB should not have the responsibility to assess the risks and benefits of returning individual IF encountered in genomic research.* Members in IRB might not have enough clinical and scientific knowledge to assess IF of genomic research.
+Participants have the right to choose to know about the IF arising from their biological data and use this information to improve their health.
+However, participants do not have enough knowledge to interpret these findings—especially when they involve hereditary diseases caused by the genes.
+Although some studies have found that most people want to know relevant health information, some researchers think negative information may cause psychological harm or social risks for the participants.
+For example, only 15% of participants want to know if they have a gene disorder for Huntington disease.* In practice, biobank research systems always include IRBs to examine these conditions.
+However, we agree that IRBs should not have the responsibility to assess the risks and benefits of returning individual IFs encountered in genomic research.* Members in IRBs might not have enough clinical and scientific knowledge to assess IF arising from genomic research.
 Researchers, on the other hand, are more likely to have the expertise to assess IF.
-Therefore, Taiwan Biobank so far will not provide IF of genomic research to participants.
-In the future, Taiwan Biobank will form a clinical advisory committee including clinicians and psychologist to involve and review on a case-by-case basis.
+Therefore, the Taiwan Biobank currently does not provide IF of genomic research to participants.
+In the future, the Taiwan Biobank will form a clinical advisory committee including clinicians and psychologists to review IF arising from this kind of research on a case-by-case basis.